-WATER QUALITY MODELING AND MANAGEMENT

-Analysis and simulation of the physical, chemical and biochemical processes affecting stream quality.
-Development of management strategies based upon the application of water quality modeling techniques to environmental systems.
+WATER QUALITY MODELING AND MANAGEMENT Analysis and simulation of the physical, chemical and biochemical processes affecting stream quality.
+Development of management strategies based upon the application of water quality

-HAZARDOUS AND SOLID WASTES
+528 HAZARDOUS AND SOLID WASTES

 Prerequisite: Permission of instructor.
 Hazardous and solid waste quantities, properties and sources are presented.
 Handling, processing, storage and disposal methods are discussed with non-technical constraints outlined.